Picovoice/pico-cookbook/recipes/llm-voice-assistant/dotnet/README.md

 To see the runtime profiling metrics, run the demo with the `--profile` argument

-The demo profiles two metrics: Real-time Factor (RTF) and Token per Second (TPS).
+The demo profiles three metrics: Real-time Factor (RTF), Token per Second (TPS), and Latency.

 ### Real-time Factor (RTF)